 (The above section, highlighted by me, does seem to echo my current thoughts written in this post).

-So perhaps leaving behind my M.R.C.V.S. all those years ago wasn’t such a bad move after all?
+So perhaps leaving behind my M.R.C.V.S. all those years ago, wasn’t such a bad move after all?

 But now, at this time of the year, 7 years removed from making such life and death decisions and actions on an almost daily basis, and after living for several years with no animal dependants at all, I’ve had to face the issue again.

 And some of these fascinating, engaging social creatures which have surpassed my expectations as domesticated animals, and given me so many interesting moments over the last few months, are to be killed.

 Shall I ever be able to rant at the radio as yet another example of corrupt practice by our leaders, movers and shakers is revealed to the world?
 How does the moral compass of the farmer-rearer-consumer spin and settle?
 Are these decisions really any harder than the countless hundreds taken by me years ago under the cloak of professional advice and competence?
-Will it become more easy in years to come?
+Will it become easier in years to come?
 I hope not, since a sense of loss and reverence is surely appropriate for the farmer-rearer in these circumstances.

-As it turned out, eye contact was again avoided, and as the first bird was quickly being plucked by us both as the warmth ebbed away, under the cover of the old cowshed roof but in the open air as a heavy shower swept in from the South West, perhaps another melancholic synchronicity?
-From out of sight in the cloud laden sky came the unmistakeable sad call of a Red Kite, drifting through the moist air of the yard.
+As it turned out, eye contact was again avoided, and as the first bird was quickly being plucked by us both, as the life warmth ebbed away, under the cover of the old cowshed roof but in the open air as a heavy shower swept in from the South West, perhaps another melancholic synchronicity?
+From out of sight in the cloud laden sky came the unmistakable sad call of a Red Kite, drifting through the moist air of the yard.

 But why had the name Catawba resonated deep in my consciousness?
 Then it clicked.

-On the fourth top up today, very slightly less material was required, and I’m getting the first hint that some basal raking out may be needed to make space for new material at the top in due course.
+On the fourth top up of the reactor today, very slightly less material was required, and I’m getting the first hint that some basal raking out may be needed to make space for new material at the top in due course.
 But the pattern of higher temperatures at the top of the heap peaking 2 days after topping up (at around 45 – 50 degrees C on the last 2 occasions), has been maintained, so far.
 I shall try to add another graph in a week or so to summarise the data thus far, but it might have to wait until after Christmas!

-The mushroom which has taken up residence in the compost bed seems to be Coprinus megalocephalus, an Ink Cap classified as rare in my Guide to Mushrooms of Great Britain and Europe by Roger Phillips, and being a mushroom associated with dung (‘Copr’ = faeces).
+The mushroom which has taken up residence in the compost bed seems to be Coprinus megalocephalus, an Ink cap classified as rare in my Guide to Mushrooms of Great Britain and Europe by Roger Phillips, and being a mushroom associated with dung (‘Copr’ = faeces).

-Thanks to another comment by Dave after my last post, I must also add a serious caveat and potential health risk associated with compost and it’s handling.
+Thanks to another comment by Dave after my last post, I must also add a serious caveat and potential health risk associated with compost and its handling.
 There have been a handful of cases of serious respiratory disease in Scotland in the last 4 years associated with handling commercially prepared multi purpose compost in the UK, including a fatality.
 The cause seems to be an uncommon form of the Legionella bacterium, L. longbeachae.
-Interestingly none of the articles about compost making on line that I’ve referenced in earlier posts refer to this risk, in spite of the fact that in Australia/New Zealand, it’s been well enough recognised for a few years and has resulted in all bags of compost identifying the risk with a serious health warning.
+Interestingly none of the articles about compost making on line that I’ve referenced in earlier posts refer to this risk, in spite of the fact that in Australia and New Zealand, it’s been well enough recognised for a few years and has resulted in all bags of compost identifying the risk with a serious health warning.
 Perhaps the days of UK media gardeners advocating plunging bare hands into compost and inhaling deeply should be confined to history!